 Grab lunch on the balcony overlooking Main Street at Hotel Sutter, which dates from 1858, or on their back patio.
 If you are craving a sweet treat, pop into Choc-O-Latte and indulge in a lemon bar or hot apple cider.

 Where to Stay: Sutter Creek

 If you opt to overnight in Sutter Creek, the Sutter Creek Inn is a charming bed and breakfast to consider.
-Or, you might want to stay in one of Hotel Sutter’s 21 rooms, providing the opportunity to immerse in a gold-rush era hotel.
+Or, you might want to stay in one of Hotel Sutter’s 21 rooms, providing the opportunity to immerse in a California gold rush town hotel.

 10 minutes south from Sutter Creek in Amador County, you’ll find Jackson.
 Although much of the city was destroyed by a fire in 1862, it was rebuilt with brick buildings, many of which you can still appreciate.